How To Apply Thermal Paste To A CPU

 For those coming from an already assembled PC, we think it is a sensible idea to explain how to clean the thermal paste off the cooler or the CPU (if you plan on reusing them).

 You can try using a coffee filter if you don’t have such a cloth.
-These are great because they don’t leave any kind of residue, unlike toilet paper.
-But, it’s fine to use regular toilet paper if you can’t find anything else.
+These are superb because they don’t leave any kind of residue, unlike toilet paper.
+But, it’s acceptable to use standard toilet paper if you can’t find anything else.

 Once your cloth of choice is saturated in alcohol, slowly start wiping the CPU’s IHS or the cooler’s coldplate.
 You may have to do several dips in alcohol to get rid of all the thermal paste residue.